 Teacher Free Speech

 Watch a video explaining the issues with teachers’ right to free speech here.
 The loss of career status/due process and the resulting contracts that teachers without career status will now have to work under have had a chilling effect on their 1st Amendment guaranteed right to free speech.
 Teachers are reluctant to speak up against school leadership or school board policies because they fear their contract will not be renewed.
-Further, teachers are reluctant to stand up for students – to administrators, local officials, and even the state – when job insecurity could be jeopardized.
+Further, teachers are reluctant to stand up for students – to administrators, local officials, and even the state – when job security could be jeopardized.
 This is unfortunate since teachers are on the ground with our students and no one knows better than they do when policies are adversely affecting our kids.
 Many teachers across the state have asked their local boards to pass resolutions protecting their rights to speak out for students.
 Read about them here and here.

 Public Schools First NC strongly believes that North Carolina must commit to providing a stable, strong, and vibrant public school system for every single student in our state.
 We must treat teaching as a profession in order to fulfill that constitutional promise to our children.
 We must improve teacher pay, reinstate master’s pay and career status, protect teachers’ rights to speak up for their students without threat of losing an employment contract, and fix our damaged teacher pipeline.